-When students evaluate influences, they appraise the value and significance of similarities, differences and ideas across a range of historical and contemporary art practices, art-making traditions, cultural representations and theoretical approaches.
-They reflect on and consider visual language and expression in artworks of others and make judgments about the impact that diverse ideas have on the work of others and their own art practice.
+When students evaluate, they reflect on and appraise the ideas, value, and significance of visual language and expression in artworks.
+They consider a range of historical and contemporary art practices, art-making traditions, cultural meaning, and theoretical approaches.
+They make judgments about the impact these diverse ideas have on their work and the work of others.